huntersteffner/Social-Blog-Website/README.md

 ## Description

 This is a simiple blog website that was made so that the author could practice making api routes in Express.js.
 It is a fully functioning blog with a frontend and backend.
 Users can register a profile, logout, log back in, create posts, edit posts, delete posts, and leave comments.
+It also logs a user out after five minutes of inactivity

 ## Installation